Money Market vs Checking Account

 Now, consider some of the downsides of a checking account:

-Low interest.
-Checking accounts aren’t designed to grow your savings; they’re designed to pay bills, make everyday purchases, and constantly move money in and out.
-As such, they don’t feature high interest rates.
-Some may not earn any interest.
-It’s likely that any interest earnings on a checking account will be outpaced by inflation.
+• Low interest: Checking accounts aren’t designed to grow your savings — they’re designed to pay bills, make everyday purchases, and constantly move money in and out frequently.
+As such, they don’t feature high interest rates, and some may not earn any interest.

-Monthly service fees.
-A checking account might come with a monthly service fee.
+• Monthly service fees: A checking account may charge a monthly service fee.
 However, you might be able to opt out of these fees by maintaining a minimum balance or receiving a certain amount in direct deposits in a statement cycle.

-Other fees.
-You might also find yourself paying out-of-network ATM fees, overdraft fees, bounced check or returned payment fees, and paper statement fees with a checking account.
+• Other fees: You might also have to pay out-of-network ATM fees, overdraft fees, bounced-check or returned-payment fees, and paper-statement fees with a checking account.

 Pros of Money Market Accounts